Lancia Stratos: In popular culture

-The Autobot character Wheeljack from the Transformers franchise transforms into an Alitalia-sponsored Stratos in the Generation 1 toy line and its cartoon adaptation, albeit with the Alitalia markings on the toy intentionally misspelled as "Alitalla" (presumably to avoid trademark infringement).
-Earlier samples of the character's toy from Takara's Diaclone toy line (where most of Transformers character designs came from) were sold with a Marlboro-inspired livery.
+The Autobot character Wheeljack from the Transformers franchise transforms into an Alitalia-sponsored Group 5 Stratos in the Generation 1 toy line and its cartoon adaptation, albeit with the Alitalia markings on the toy intentionally misspelled as "Alitalla", presumably to avoid trademark infringement.
+Earlier samples of the character's toy from Takara's Diaclone toy line, where most of Transformers character designs and toy molds came from, were sold with a Marlboro-inspired livery.